 When a business is faced with significant change, knowing you have sufficient cash available to cover all your costs for at least a month (and ideally longer) is vital.
 In business, change is a constant.
 Some change is a good thing, but only if you have the cashflow flexibility (readily available funds) to allow your business to adapt.

 Change will impact businesses of any size.
-Right now, many businesses are struggling with the impacts of COVID-19, but other issues can negatively impact your business, including:
+Issues that can negatively impact your business include:

 - changes in consumer demand

 - the loss of a major customer, or a customer falling into administration

 - unexpected late payment or non-payment of a large invoice or invoices

 - exchange rate fluctuations

 - changes in the price of stock or raw materials

 - the arrival of a new or technically superior competitor

 - cheaper alternatives entering the market

 - a general downturn in trading conditions